rampatra/jbot/docs/slack/README-Slack-JBot-4.0.0.md

 All the code for your bot goes in [SlackBot](../../jbot-example/src/main/java/example/jbot/slack/SlackBot.java) class which extends [Bot](../../jbot/src/main/java/me/ramswaroop/jbot/core/slack/Bot.java) from the core package.
 You can have as many bots as you want, just make the class extend [Bot](../../jbot/src/main/java/me/ramswaroop/jbot/core/slack/Bot.java) class and it gets all the powers of a Slack Bot.
+Though it is recommended to have separate JBot instances for different bots.

 ### Building a [Slack Integration](https://api.slack.com/) with JBot